zoiteki/shiren-1/content/index.md

 metaDescription: "Landing page for Shiren the Wanderer"
 ---

+## Before you read

+Thanks for stopping by!
+Things aren't quite done yet!
+I'll be continuing to work on this.
+If you have never played Shiren the Wanderer before, I think the SFC version is the great to start out with.
+You should play it!

+## Overview

 This is a wiki for "Mystery Dungeon 2: Shiren the Wanderer" for the Super Famicom, maintained by Zoiteki.
 I wanted to make a well-documented guide specifically for the SFC version because I think this game is something truly special.